lucaspontoexe/webrtc-stream-test/README.md

 ## Requirements

-A broadcast WebSocket server (like (https://github.com/lucaspontoexe/quick-websocket-server)[this one])
+A broadcast WebSocket server (like [this one](https://github.com/lucaspontoexe/quick-websocket-server))

 The device which is going to stream needs to load the page locally (or connect to a WSS server)